ild-thl/moodle-local_isymeta/README.md

 To create a new provider access /local/ildmeta/edit_provider.php or go to Site administration -> Plugins -> Local Plugins -> ILD Meta -> Edit provider

 To edit vocabularies for coursetypes, courseformats, audiences, and subjectareas access /local/ildmeta/edit_vocabulary.php or go to Site administration -> Plugins -> Local Plugins -> ILD Meta -> Edit vocabulary.
 Here you can edit or delete existing terms.
 Make sure you use the correct json grammar to describe your data.
 You can add terms in diffrent languages by using the respective language code.
 See [list of language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

+### Compencies
+The course competences are added to the metadata if a competence from one of the following frameworks is attached to the course:
+* ESCO
+* DigComp
+* GRETA

+Note: The name of the competency framework must match exactly the name given in the list above.
+The version number of the framework needs to be set as ID-Nummer of the competency framework.

 ## Installation